arkency/posts/posts/2013-09-26-services-what-are-they-and-why-we-need-it.md

 ## Conclusion

 Services in Rails can greatly improve our overall design as our application grow.
 We used this pattern  combined with service-based architecture and repository objects in [Chillout.io](http://chillout.io/) to improve maintainability even more.
-Results are excellent and we can be (and we are!) proud of Chillout's codebase.
+Our payment controllers heavy uses services to handle each situation - like payment renewal, initial payments etc. Results are excellent and we can be (and we are!) proud of Chillout's codebase.
+Also, we use Dependor and AOP to simplify and decouple our services even more.
+But that's a topic for another post.

 What are your patterns to increase maintainability of your Rails applications?
 Do you stick with your framework, or try to escape from it?
 I wait for your comments!